MariaDash/XML_GIT/README.md

 $

 ```
-## 11. Create a sklls.xml file add information about the skills that will be studied in the course in XML format.
+## 11. Create a skills.xml file add information about the skills that will be studied in the course in XML format.
 ```
 Admin@DESKTOP-V6V9F0T MINGW64 /d/Testing_Course/Git/XML (main)
 $ vim skills.xml